 Day - 1

 Location: Prague - Ahoj!
 Welcome to Prague.
 A complimentary transfer is included with your trip.
 There are no activities planned on your first day other than a welcome meeting at 6 pm and group dinner that follows.
-Meeting details will be available at hotel reception or on a noticeboard nearby.
-Please have essential details such as passport number and insurance details on hand.
-If you're going to be late, please inform hotel reception.
+Get to know your fellow travellers and leader over a meal.

 Day - 2

 Location: Prague - Take the opportunity to explore the City of a Hundred Spires on a guided tour and experience its melange of narrow streets, churches, halls and cathedrals.
-Note the contrast between the grand Middle Ages architecture and buildings like Frank Gehry’s Dancing House—also known as Fred and Ginger—on the banks of the Vltava.
-Afternoon and evening is free for you to enjoy as you please, whether it be exploring the collection of historic buildings, museums and galleries inside Prague Castle, wandering through the Jewish Quarter or strolling over the beloved Charles Bridge after sunset.
+Note the contrast between the grand Middle Ages architecture and buildings like Frank Gehry’s Dancing House – also known as Fred and Ginger – on the banks of the Vltava.
+Afternoon and evening are free for you to enjoy as you please, whether it be exploring the collection of historic buildings, museums and galleries inside Prague Castle, wandering through the Jewish Quarter or strolling over the beloved Charles Bridge after sunset.
 As night falls, you'll see a completely different side of Prague.
 After dark, you'll see a completely different side of Prague as the Old Town comes alive with underground taverns and other nightlife.

 Day - 3